-Our first webinar is COVID-19 Vaccination Rollout within Western Sydney RACFs
+Our first webinar was COVID-19 Vaccination Rollout within Western Sydney RACFs

-During this webinar, we will take a deep-dive into the rollout of the vaccine for Residential Aged Care Facilities (RACFs) in our region.
-This will be an opportunity meet the WentWest team and to understand the vaccination process within RACFs.
+During this webinar, we took a deep-dive into the rollout of the vaccine for Residential Aged Care Facilities (RACFs) in our region.
+It was also an opportunity meet the WentWest team and to understand the vaccination process within RACFs.